0cjs/sedoc/ee/memory.md

 - A [search for "memory dip" on the JDEC site][JDEC-memory-dip] gives standards and pinouts for various kinds of memory chips.

-Notes:
+JEDEC RAM and ROM pinouts are very similar but not quite identical.
+The chart below marks with `●` the RAM pins standardised differently from the ROM pins.
-- Plain suffixes are for 23xxx PROMs and 27xxx EPROMS.
+- Plain suffixes are for 23nnn PROMs and 27nnn EPROMS.
-- 28xxx (5V programmable) notably non-JEDEC marked with `●`.
+- 61nn and 62nnn are JEDEC SRAM standard.
-- 61xx and 62xxx are SRAM
+- 28nnn are 5V-programmable EEPROM using JEDEC RAM pinouts.
 - See also the [maskrom-pinouts](sch/maskrom-pinouts.png) diagram.

 Chart: